 I need to wear safety glasses and they fog up when I wear a face covering.
 What can I do?

 By forming a tight seal across the nose and under your eyes, safety goggles are far less likely to fog up than safety glasses.
 Consider wearing goggles instead.
+Note that in order for the goggles to be protective against the SARS-CoV-2 virus, they should be sealed and unvented (or an indirect vent).
+Goggles with vents are not protective against the SARS-CoV-2 virus.
 Alternatively, follow the guidance above for prescription glasses.

-I find it difficult to breathe or very uncomfortable to wear a face covering.
+I find it difficult to breathe or very uncomfortable to wear a mask.
 May I opt not to wear one on campus?

-If you are not able to wear a face covering for medical reasons, such as difficulty breathing or inability to place or remove the face covering without assistance, you may seek a reasonable accommodation to be exempt from wearing one.
+If you are not able to wear a mask for medical reasons, such as difficulty breathing or inability to place or remove the mask without assistance, you may seek a reasonable accommodation to be exempt from wearing one.
 Consult your campus Equal Opportunity Office for guidance.
-If you are exempt from wearing a face covering, you have the option of wearing a face shield instead, though they are not proven to be as effective as a means of source control.
+If you are exempt from wearing a mask, you have the option of wearing a face shield instead, though they are not proven to be as effective as a means of source control.
 Because of this, when an accommodation is provided for the use of a face shield without a mask, additional measures should be in place.
 For example, the wearer should be 12 or more feet distant from others, and the room should be well ventilated.
 Other downsides to using face shields instead of a mask include: